filiph/egamebook/README.md

 Most writing is in text files in the `drivedump/` directory.
 (There's a shell script to update these text files from a Google Drive directory: `get_writers_input_dev.sh`.
-But you'd need access to a specific Google Drive folder for this to work.
-Feel free to just change the text files directly in the git repository.)
+But you'd need access to a specific Google Drive folder for this to work, so this workflow is deprecated.
+The files in `drivedump/` are now the canonical source of truth.)
 When the `tool/watch.dart` watcher is running, it will, among other things, watch for changes of the text files.
 It will compile the texts into the `lib/writers_input.g.dart` file, which is then used by the game itself.